sassoftware/viya4-monitoring-kubernetes/logging/Tenant_Logging.md

 # Implementing Access Limitations for Logging for Tenants

-If you are the provider administrator in a multi-tenant environment, you can implement access controls so that the administrators of each tenant can view only the log messages associated with the tenant and access only the Kibana resources for the tenant.
-Scripts are provided to manage the access controls for tenants.
+If you are the provider administrator in a SAS Viya multi-tenant environment, you can implement access controls so that the administrators of each SAS Viya tenant can view only the log messages associated with the tenant and access only the Kibana resources for the tenant.
+Scripts are provided to manage the access controls for SAS Viya tenants.

 Use the `/logging/bin/onboard.sh` script to implement logging access limitations for a SAS Viya tenant.